bentayloruk/CsTasks/README.md

 ## Installation from Nuget Package Manager Console

-*CTP release.
-Proceed at your own risk.*
+CsTasks is installed using Nuget.
+Everything you need to use CsTasks will be installed (including FAKE).

 Use the following Nuget command:

 `install-package CsTasks -pre`

-*The -pre is required as this is a CTP release.*
+*The -pre is required as this is a CTP release.
+Proceed at your own risk.*

 ## Documentation